ashleychontos/pySYD/docs/installation.rst

 Quickstart
 ##########

-Enter the following commands to get up and running right away:
+Use the following to get up and running right away:

 .. code-block::